 Even experienced home sellers know that professional agents and brokers can mitigate the stress and ensure a more lucrative transaction.
+Homes are personal, and they are also major investments.
+Top rated real estate agents help ensure that you don’t leave money on the table, or even create liabilities for yourself.
 First-time home sellers especially need the help, but finding that pro can be intimidating in itself.

 - What is your pricing strategy?

 - How do you promote homes on the market through social media, blogs, your website, etc?